 After I had gotten everything out of the greenhouse only one dead thing remained, my dried herbs.
 I was suddenly glad I prepared before the winter because it allowed me the opportunity to cleanse.
 I took those dried herbs of basil, rue, and rosemary and cleaned myself with it.

-I prayed all dead and old things I cling to be removed.
+I prayed that all the dead and old things I cling to be removed.
 I prayed the things that no longer serve my life be removed.
 I prayed new beauty would have strength to grow into full bloom.
 I prayed all negativity be removed and I threw that herb bundle away with the rest of the garbage I removed from my greenhouse.